DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 ## Get help checking your qualifications

-For help with qualifications, call us on +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate.
+For help with qualifications, you can use the live chat service at the bottom of this page, or call us on +44 800 389 2500.

+We're available Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England.
+Phone calls will be charged at your standard rate.

-When you call, we can tell you if you are eligible for a [teacher training adviser](/teacher-training-advisers).
-If you're eligible, we can help you with a free digital e-statement of comparability, once you’ve submitted your application, if your provider asks for this.
+When you call or chat, we can tell you if you are eligible for a [teacher training adviser](/teacher-training-advisers).

 ## Qualifications you'll need to train to teach